bhoward/focsipedia/docs/logic/pred-deduction.md

 Before seeing the natural deduction rules for handling the quantifiers ($\forall$ and $\exists$), we will need to be careful about how we handle variables in proofs.
+We will now have three[^1] different uses of identifiers in our proofs, representing different entities that we want to be able to refer to by name:

-We will now have three[^There is also a fourth use, if we are maintaining a library of previous proofs and applying them by name, such as "Modus Tollens", to justify steps in later proofs.] different uses of identifiers in our proofs, representing different entities that we want to be able to refer to by name:
+[^1]: There is also a fourth use, if we are maintaining a library of previous proofs and applying them by name, such as "Modus Tollens", to justify steps in later proofs.

 * Propositions ($p$, $q$, &hellip;) and predicates ($P$, $Q$, &hellip;) stand for primitive statements that may be true or false, perhaps depending on the